scholarslab/CodeLab/Week01/intro_code_lab/PITCHME.md

 # What is Code Lab ?

 ---?image=https://media.giphy.com/media/eCqFYAVjjDksg/giphy.gif
 ---
 ### What is Code Lab ?
-- Basic technical curriculum for digital humanists
+- A basic technical curriculum for digital humanists
-- Help you learn everything from how computer executes code to writing programs, and from building websites to basic data analysis |
+- Learn technical skills common in DH |
+- Learn to fly free |
 ---
 ### Why code?
 - Coding is only a part of what digital humanists do.
 Most DH practioners don't do any.